-How we govern ourselves
+How we conduct ourselves

-How you do anything, is how you do everything.
 Purebase maintains a steadfast commitment to sound and effective corporate governance.
 We believe strong corporate governance contributes to both our financial market stability and our growth.

 The Purebase Code